Anindya-Karmaker/Chromatogram-and-Glycan-Analyzer/README.md

 # Chromatogram-and-Glycan-Analyzer

 Analyze AKTA Pure Chromatogram with upto 6 y-axis options and options to change color,font type and size of the graphs.
+Tested with the output from Latest Unicorn v7.xx version.
+Can plot the options already saved in the CSV file.
+If that data does not exist in the CSV then the plot will be empty.

 Sample Output:
 <img width="940" alt="image" src="https://github.com/user-attachments/assets/4a965d17-fb03-434b-b019-a79cc52162b6" />